phoenixreisen/nassi/README.md

 *nassi* is a tool, that allows you to generate Nassi-Shneiderman-like diagrams from textual representations.

-Here at [Phoenix Reisen GmbH](https://www.phoenixreisen.com/) use *nassi* extensively to create software specifications.
+Here at [Phoenix Reisen GmbH](https://www.phoenixreisen.com/) we use *nassi* extensively to create software specifications.

 ### Hello, World!